 You could also find yourself with no offers if you use the wrong marketing strategy.
 “If a home doesn’t have the right photos or marketing or isn’t positioned in its local market properly, it may not sell,” says Maria Quattrone, owner of Maria Quattrone and Associates at RE/MAX @ Home in Philadelphia.

 Signs your asking price is too high

 If you decide to reduce the price of your home, experts agree you should do it relatively quickly, ideally within two weeks of initially listing it for sale.
 That’s especially true with inventory as low as it is right now.

 “Do a hard reevaluation with your broker on pricing by no later than the 30-day mark,” recommends Shin.
-“You can delay a price change, but you don’t want to wait too long or your listing will become much less attractive to buyers.”
+“You can delay a price change, but you don’t want to wait too long, or your listing will become much less attractive to buyers.”

 How many times should I cut the list price, and by how much?

 Some real estate agents suggest adjusting your asking price as many times as needed to sell your home, but at strategic intervals.
-“No one likes to do price reductions, but you may have to do more than one,” cautions Quattrone.
+“No one likes to do price reductions, but you may have to do more than one,” says Quattrone.
 “As the number of days on the market increases, so can the need for price adjustments.
 If you don’t see any showings within a week, you may have to move on price.”

 Shin advises making no more than three price reductions.
 “Any more than three will cause buyers to think something is wrong with the property,” she says.
 The amount you should reduce your asking price requires careful consideration.
-If your home was originally priced on the high side, it may not be unreasonable to reduce it by 4 percent to 7 percent, Shin says.
+If your home was originally priced on the high side, it may not be unreasonable to reduce it by 4 percent to 7 percent, she says.

 “You probably want to reduce by more than 3 percent, at minimum,” says Marks, “but I would pay attention to what it takes to get to the next lower price.”
 For example, say your original list price was $423,000.
 If you were to reduce that by 3 percent, you’d bring the price down to $410,310.
-Dropping the price to just below $400,000, however — say $399,950, for example — could get more attention from home shoppers because your home will now appear in online searches for properties listed below $400,000.
+Dropping the price to just below $400,000, however — say, $399,900 — could get more attention from shoppers, because your home will now appear in online searches for properties listed below $400,000.

 Keep in mind that if your initial price was close to market value, a more incremental drop could do the trick — anything from 0.5 percent to 3 percent.

-Overall, it’s best to determine ahead of time the absolute lowest price you’re willing to accept so that you can make price adjustments if necessary within that range.
+Overall, it’s best to determine ahead of time the absolute lowest price you’re willing to accept, so that you can make price adjustments if necessary within that range.